 Currently the most popular means of fast Internet connection, a cable modem is also likely to be the least expensive.
 Using your coaxial television cable and a special modem, you can reach speeds as fast as 10 Mbps for downloads and 2 to 3 Mbps for uploads–cable is easily the fastest technology overall.
 But because you must share that 10 Mbps with hundreds of your neighbors, your performance can be dragged down to analog-modem speeds during peak usage periods–usually late afternoon and early evening.

-Cable service costs between $30 and $60 per month, in addition to your monthly cable-TV service.
+The Cost Cable service costs between $30 and $60 per month, in addition to your monthly cable-TV service.
 Installation in a home is often free, but because cable wiring is not usually installed in office buildings, expect some installation fees if you’re in a commercial structure.

-The FCC has so far declined to force cable operators to open their networks to competitors, so cable Internet service is usually available from only one provider per market–the same company that delivers your cable TV.
+The Quirks The FCC has so far declined to force cable operators to open their networks to competitors, so cable Internet service is usually available from only one provider per market–the same company that delivers your cable TV.
 If you’re dissatisfied with the service of your cable provider, you might have to find another technology to use.

 DSL: Over Your Phone Line